ccfrauasgr2/pet-detection/docs/Group_2_SS23_ProjectReport.md

 **System Behavior**:

-TODO: Sequence Diagram for each use case in the following table, which is used for system testing.
+TODO: Use case table for system testing

 | Use Case | Input   | Process  | Output            |
 | -------- | ------- | -------- | ----------------- |